kimmo1019/audioNet/readme.md

 # How to train a deep model?
 Just run `python train.py` for model training, note that 10% of the training data will be kept for validation.

 The weights of model at each epoch will be saved in `models` folder.

 Early stopping strategy is used.

-# Step 3.
-Predicting with a trained models on a web server
+# Predicting with a trained models on a web server
-We use `flask` for establishing a web page for online prediction Modify `webfront.py`, change `MODEL_ID` to the number with highest valiation accuracy.
+We use `flask` framework for quickly establishing a web page for online prediction.

+Modify `webfront.py`, change `MODEL_ID` to the model index with the highest valiation accuracy.

 Then Run `python webfront.py`.

 Open a web browser and input URL:http://IP_ADDRESS:9000.

 You can record a voice directive and upload it for test immediately.